Hackathon events for students in schools throughout Israel By: Galit Zamler

-The idea to hold a Hackathon for the young students of schools who teach entrepreneurship came up from the Entrepreneurship for Kids Program's knowledge of the impact that previous Hackathon events had on the entrepreneurial community in Israel.
+The idea of holding Hackathons for school children came up from the acquaintance of Galit Zamler with the Hackathon events among the entrepreneurial community in Israel.

 Hackathon is a combination of the words Hacker and Marathon.
-It is an event where entrepreneurs gather together in for an X amount of hours or days, share initiative ideas relating to the Hackathon theme, test them out, plan them and produce a prototype or a presentation and a pitch (a brief explanation for presenting the idea).
+It is an event where entrepreneurs gather together in for an X amount of hours or days without sleeping, share initiative ideas relating to the Hackathon theme, test them out, plan them and produce a prototype or a presentation and a pitch (a brief explanation for presenting the idea).
 In the end, the ideas are presented to an audience, sometimes to a member of judges who choose the winning projects according to different criteria.

 Hackathon organizers declare what the theme is about, and ask to hear thoughts and suggestions regarding this theme.